On this page:

-Who is more likely to develop Graves’ disease?
+Who is more likely to have Graves’ disease?

-- rheumatoid arthritis, a disorder that affects the joints and sometimes other body systems
+- rheumatoid arthritis, which affects your joints and sometimes other parts of your body

-Without treatment, Graves’ disease can cause some serious health problems, including
+Untreated, Graves’ disease can cause serious health problems, including

-- an irregular heartbeat that can lead to blood clots, stroke, heart failure, and other heart-related problems
+- a rapid and irregular heartbeat that can lead to blood clots, stroke, heart failure, and other heart-related problems

 What are the symptoms of Graves’ disease?